 Group 1 Automotive is only one in a group of firms ( AutoNation and Penske Automotive Group are the largest) striving to consolidate US auto sales.
-The company owns and operates more than 140 franchises at about 110 dealerships, as well as about 30 collision service centers in about 15 US states.
+The company owns and operates more than 145 franchises at about 115 dealerships, as well as about 28 collision service centers in about 15 US states.
 More than half of Group 1's dealerships are located in Texas, Oklahoma, and California.
-Group 1 Automotive also has about 10 dealerships and several collision centers in the UK and 22 franchises at 18 dealerships and five collision centers in Brazil.
-The company's dealerships offer new (more than 55% of sales) and used cars and light trucks under some 30 different brands.
+Group 1 Automotive also has about 14 dealerships and several collision centers in the UK and 22 franchises at 18 dealerships and five collision centers in Brazil.
+The company's dealerships offer new (more than 55% of sales) and used cars and light trucks under some 34 different brands.
 It also offers financing, provides maintenance and repair services, and sells replacement parts.

-Group 1's 2012 sales jumped 23% versus 2011 to nearly $7.5 billion, while net income climbed 22% over the same period to more than $100 million.
-Indeed, in 2012 the auto dealer's sales blew past the pre-recession high in 2007 ($6.4 billion).
+Group 1's 2013 sales jumped 19% versus 2012 to $8.9 billion (a company high), while net income climbed 14% over the same period to almost $114 million.
 Driving its strong financial performance were double-digit gains on new and used vehicle retail sales, and in its used vehicle wholesale business.
 Stronger consumer confidence and more dealerships contributed to the increases.
-Finance and insurance sales jumped nearly 33%, while parts and service sales climbed 7%.
+Finance and insurance sales jumped about 14%, while parts and service sales climbed 7%.
 Cash flow from operations rose to $52 million in 2013 on higher net income, gain on dispositions, and a favorable change in working capital.

 Mergers and Acquisitions